Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/_members/john-doe.md

   github: https://github.com/leoxu
 ---

-2022-now,PhD candidate in Electrical and Electronic Engineering,at the University of Warwick
+2022-now , Ph.D. candidate in Electrical and Electronic Engineering, at the University of Warwick